magdasokolovic/wedding-photographer-portfolio/README.md

 ## Things I learn about:

 - ### Images:
 - All images are living in the public folder.
-They are .webp images which come with fallbacks for lame browsers who don't support .webp formats
+They are .webp images which come with fallbacks ( -jpg format) for lame browsers who don't support .webp formats - the former are half the size of jpg

 - WebP is a modern image format that provides superior lossless and lossy compression for images on the web.